open-cogsci/osdoc/content/pages/manual/timing.md

  id: LstIntervalBenchmark
  syntax: python
  source: interval-benchmark.py
  caption: A Python script to test the timing consistency and accuracy of display timestamps.
-You can paste this code into an `inline_script` item.
+You can paste this code into an INLINE_SCRIPT item.
 --%

 I ran %LstIntervalBenchmark on Windows XP, using all three back-ends.
 I also recorded the onsets of the white displays using a photodiode connected to a second computer.
 The results are summarized in %TblBenchmarkResults.